 Valuation.
 South Carolina Code §12-37-930 requires motor vehicles and watercraft to be valued based on nationally recognized publications (but the value cannot exceed more than 95% of the prior year's value).
+Motor vehicle valuation guides must include information concerning high mileage for all motor vehicles in such guides or manuals. §12-37-2680.

 Watercraft and motors that have an assessed value of \$50 or less are exempt from property taxes under South Carolina Code §12-37-220(B)(38).
 Watercraft trailers are exempt from property taxes under South Carolina Code §12-37-220(B)(40).
-The governing body of a county, by ordinance, may exempt from property tax 42.75% of the fair market value of a watercraft and its motor.
+The governing body of a county, by ordinance, may exempt from property tax 42.75% of the fair market value of a watercraft and it's motor.
 The motor need not be attached to the watercraft to qualify.
 South Carolina Code §12-37-220(B)(38).